DiscontinuedUpdate: Asics GT 2000 7

 The Asics GT 2000 6 runs small; thus, wearers are recommended to purchase a half-size bigger than their usual fit.
 The forefoot has a minimal construction that will cater to runners with narrow to moderate foot volume.
 The men’s version of the shoe is available in D – Medium, 2E – Wide, and 4E – Extra Wide, while the women’s version is available in B – Medium and D – Wide.

 The classic Asics High Abrasion Rubber (AHAR) makes up the outsole of the GT 2000 6.
 It is made of blown carbon rubber, giving the shoe durability and protecting the midsole from wear and abrasion.
 The material is also able to withstand high impact, thus enabling the shoe to grip various surfaces effortlessly.
+The AHAR is also utilized in the GT 2000 7, which is this shoe's successor.

 At the forefoot area is a softer blown rubber, known as DuraSponge®.
 It equips the shoe with additional cushioning so that the toe-off is more comfortable and flexible.